• Skip to primary navigation

 Best Cheeses for Gnocchi Bolognese Bake?

-There are a few options for what cheeses to use in your gnocchi bake, but for us freshly grated Parmigiano-Reggiano (or Parmesan) is non-negotiable -- it's a must!
+There are a few options for what cheeses to use in your gnocchi bake, but for us, freshly grated aged Parmigiano-Reggiano, or Grana Padano DOP (or Parmesan) is non-negotiable - it's a must!
 Here are a few other cheese options that are perfect for this baked gnocchi dish:

 • mozzarella